mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

                 # Wait before running the next check.
                 wait()
                 continue

-            topology.onServerDescriptionChanged(description)
+            with client.lock:
+                topology.onServerDescriptionChanged(description, connection pool for server)
                 if description.error != Null:
                     # Clear the connection pool only after the server description is set to Unknown.
                     clear connection pool for server

             # Immediately proceed to the next check if the previous response
             # was successful and included the topologyVersion field, or the